Elina Bystritskaya: Biography

-Elina Avramovna Bystritskaya was born on April 4, 1928 in Kiev into a Jewish family.
+Elina Avramovna Bystritskaya was born on April 4, 1928, in Kiev into a Jewish family.
 Her father was a physician.
-During World War II, she was evacuated to Astrakhan, where she studied at nursing courses.
-From the age of 13, worked as a nurse and laboratory assistant in front-line mobile evacuation hospital No. 3261, first in Aktyubinsk, then in Stalino and Odessa, where she lived with her mother (who worked in the same hospital).
+During World War II, she was evacuated to Astrakhan, where she studied a nursing course.
+From the age of 13, she worked as a nurse and laboratory assistant in front-line mobile evacuation hospital No. 3261, first in Aktyubinsk, then in Stalino and Odessa, where she lived with her mother (who worked in the same hospital).